Emil1483/web-rtc-test/README.md

   audio/video/data (it's what video-call apps use).
 It lets two programs send live data directly to each other.
 We use it for both the video and the numbers.
-- **Peer** — one end of a *single* WebRTC connection (the robot, the server, or a browser).
-"Peer-to-peer" means one connection runs directly between its two peers. **It does not mean the robot talks straight to the browser.** In this system there are two separate connections — robot↔server and server↔browser — and the server is a peer on both.
+- **Peer** — one end of a *single* WebRTC connection (the robot, the server, or a browser). **The robot never talks straight to the browser.** There are two separate connections — robot↔server and server↔browser — and the server is a peer on both.
 The robot→browser path is always **two hops, through the server** (that's what makes the server an SFU / middleman).
+- **SFU (Selective Forwarding Unit)** — a server that receives one media stream and forwards copies to many viewers, **without re-compressing** it.
+The alternative — the robot sending a separate stream to each browser — would overload the robot.
+- **mediasoup** — the SFU library we use on the server.
+Its terms, which appear everywhere below:
+  - **Worker** — a separate native process (written in C++) that mediasoup launches to do all the actual packet forwarding.
+The Node.js server just tells it what to do.
+  - **Router** — a "room" inside a worker.
+Everything here lives in one router: one robot, many viewers.
+  - **Transport** — one peer's connection into the router.
+Each peer creates its own.
+  - **Producer** — a stream a peer sends *into* the router (the robot's video).
+  - **Consumer** — a copy of a producer that a peer receives *out of* the router (each browser's copy of the video).
+  - **Data producer / data consumer** — the same idea for arbitrary messages instead of video (the thruster numbers).
 - **Media track** — a live stream of video (or audio).
 Here: the robot's camera.
 - **Data channel** — a side pipe on the same connection for sending arbitrary messages (here: the thruster numbers, as small chunks of JSON).
-- **Signaling** — the short "let's connect" conversation two peers have *before* the real connection opens.
-They swap a description of what they support (codecs, network addresses).
-We do this over a **WebSocket** (a normal always-open browser↔server text connection).
+- **Signaling** — the setup conversation a peer has with the server *before* the real connection opens (what codecs, what network addresses, "please give me a copy of the video").
+We do this over a **WebSocket** (a normal always-open text connection) at `/api/sfu`.
 - **Reliable vs. unreliable delivery** — a data channel can guarantee every message arrives in order (like email), or it can favor speed and *drop* old data if the network hiccups (like a live phone call).
 For 100 Hz values, stale numbers are useless, so we choose **unreliable** — always get the newest.
-- **SFU (Selective Forwarding Unit)** — a server that receives one media stream and forwards copies to many viewers, **without re-compressing** it.
-That's the role our server plays.
-The alternative — the robot sending a separate stream to each browser — would overload the robot.
 - **Encoding / codec (VP8)** — compressing video so it fits over the network.
   VP8 is the specific compression format; every browser can play it.
 The robot encodes once; nobody re-encodes after that.
 - **NAT / reachability** — most machines sit behind a router and don't have a directly-reachable public address.
 WebRTC has a built-in negotiation to find a working path between two peers.
-On a cloud server with a public address this is easy; the deployment notes cover the one setting it needs.
+On a cloud server with a public address this is easy; the deployment notes cover the settings it needs.
-- **werift / aiortc / rclpy** — the libraries we use: `werift` is a WebRTC implementation for the server (JavaScript), `aiortc` is one for the robot (Python), and `rclpy` is the Python library for talking to ROS 2 (the robot's software framework).
+- **Client libraries** — `mediasoup-client` is the browser-side companion to mediasoup; `pymediasoup` is the Python equivalent used on the robot (it drives `aiortc`, a Python WebRTC implementation, under the hood); `rclpy` is the Python library for talking to ROS 2 (the robot's software framework).

 ---